helicalAI/helical/helical/models/c2s/README.md

 **Example: Getting Cell Embeddings**

 We use the configs to set up the model.
 See the docstrings in `config.py` for every arguement.
-Of note is the `pertubation_column`.
+Of note is the `perturbation_column`.
 This looks for the field in the underlying `anndata.obs` and if not specified is set to `None`.
 If you forget to specify this you can always pass in a list later (see notebook example).